lucash3/lucash3/README.md

 ### Hello, folks 👋

 My name is Lucas Henrique and I'm a Networks Engineer.
-I'm from Brazil, living in Brasília and currently working at SICOOB CCS as Data Analyst.
-I'm also working as an IT Auditor at Fiocruz and as a Researcher at IPEA
+I'm from Brazil, living in Brasília.
+I started my career in 2017 as an IT intern, and I’m currently assigned as a Data Analyst at the biggest cooperative financial institution in Brazil conducting advanced exploratory data analysis, handling and processing informational loads, structuring management reports and also developing predictive modeling.

+I have been working for various research agencies with different projects, gaining experience with a variety of technologies.
+Mostly related to business solutions, programming, process automation and design of APIs.

 <br>